 Name of pupil:

 Assessed as competent: YES/NO

-Name of medication/dose:
+Name of medication/dose: -

-Amount of medication given to the pupi l:
+Amount of medication given to the pu ıpil: -

 How often taken:

-Medication can be stored in pupil's own locked area.
+Medication can be stored in pupil's ow vn locked area.
 YES/NO

 Age of pupil yrs.

 Length of treatment Dateto

 Pupil's choice YES/NO

-Pupil has proven themselves to be reliable le YES/NO
+Pupil has proven themselves to be reli able YES/NO

-Full understanding of reasons for medica And its potential side effects ntion YES/NO
+Full understanding of reasons for med And its potential side effects lication YES/NO

-Knows when and how to take medicine YES/NO
+Knows when and how to take medicin ne YES/NO

+Important:

-medicate. ove questions is 'no', the pupil medication locked away the right -
+• If the answer to any of the a medicate. above questions is 'no', the pupil must not be permitted to self

+If a pupil does not keep me removed. dication locked away the right to self-medication will be

 Pupil signature: Date

-Staff signature: Date
+Staff -: D. A